Journalism school: United States

-In the United States the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC) applies nine standards in evaluating university programs: mission, governance and administration; curriculum and instruction; diversity and inclusiveness; full-time and part-time faculty; scholarship: research, creative and professional activity; student services; resources, facilities and equipment; professional and public service; and assessment of learning outcomes.
+In the United States, the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC) applies eight standards in evaluating university programs: mission, governance and administration; curriculum and instruction; diversity and inclusiveness; full-time and part-time faculty; scholarship: research, creative and professional activity; student services; resources, facilities and equipment; professional and public service; and assessment of learning outcomes.
 The ACEJMC has awarded accreditation to 109 university and college programs of study in journalism and mass communications, but does not attempt to rank the courses or programs.
 It accredits colleges, schools, departments or divisions.

 The listing of a unit as accredited indicates that the unit has been judged by ACEJMC to meet its standards.
 That judgment is rendered after a self-study prepared by the faculty and administration of the unit and an independent evaluation of the unit by educators and practitioners.
 The listing shows the bachelor's and professional master's degree programs that were examined during the unit's most recent accreditation review.
 Some units offer degrees in addition to those listed here.
 ACEJMC does not accredit programs leading to the PhD, which is considered a research (and not a professional) degree.
 The Council does not list sequences or specialties.

 University of Missouri is a claimant in the title for the first journalism school.

 There are only three graduate-only journalism schools in the United States: Columbia University Graduate School of Journalism, Craig Newmark Graduate School of Journalism, and the UC Berkeley Graduate School of Journalism.

 Many universities have both graduate and undergraduate programs within dedicated professional schools.
 Two such examples are the Henry W. Grady College of Journalism and Mass Communication at the University of Georgia and the UNC Hussman School of Journalism and Media at the University of North Carolina at Chapel Hill.

 Editor & Publisher has presented an unranked list of leading journalism schools, while U.S. News & World Report produces annual lists of the top schools in advertising, print, and other categories based on responses to questionnaires sent to deans and faculty members.
 A list based on a variety of resources claims to identify the "ten most popular journalism schools in the United States".
 One critic has pointed to the anecdotal nature of much j-school ranking in the absence of effective tracking of journalism graduates' career paths.